jasonsbeer/Amiga-2000-EATX/README.md

 In addition to a new board replacement option, I believe the ubiquitous ATX form factor will bring additional interest to the Amiga as a hobbyist and retro-computing option.
 At the time or writting this, the Amiga operating system is still actively developed and supported.
 In addition, there is a substantial database of existing software and hardware add-on options.

 ## Project Status
 Schematics complete.
-Routing board.
+Routing Complete.
+Verifiying Above.

 This project is in the proof of concept stage.
 It may not work in its current state.
 Once the prototype boards are received and assembled, I will be able to correct any discovered issues and update the appropriate drawings.

 ## Project Goals
-1. Enter Amiga 2000 Rev 6.4 schematics into KiCad.
+1. Enter Amiga 2000 Rev 6.2 schematics into KiCad.
 2. When possible, replace end of life components with suitable alternatives that are commercially available.
 3. Layout and route components using the ATX standard as a guide.
 4. Test it and make sure it works.